Estimated reading time: 6 minutes

 The quad / quintuple lumen catheters provide as much access as possible for these critically ill patients.
 These catheters are very versatile.
 A few key points are

-- They normally contain one larger lumen for volume resuscitation.
+- They usually contain one larger lumen for volume resuscitation.

-- They are not useful for inserting a swan or transvenous pacer.
+- They are not helpful in inserting a swan or transvenous pacer.

 #4: The 12Fr Triple lumen catheter